An Increase in the Gas Tax Would Hurt Consumers and Slow the Economy [the broken link was removed]

 There would be, on average, 37,000 fewer job opportunities each year.
 That works out to one lost job for every $351,000 in new taxes, which is equal to 11 years of work at average yearly wages.

 Sure sounds bad.
 This was written in 2004 opposing a 5.45 cent increase in the gas tax.
 Of course gas price have gone up more than 10 times that amount.
-However those increased prices (which have the same negative impact of a tax increase go to foreign producers and the oil companies instead of the taxpayers.
+Those increased prices have the same negative impact of a tax increase but the increased prices paid go to foreign producers and the oil companies instead of the taxpayers.
 We would have been better off increasing the gas tax 50 cents a gallon and cutting the huge deficit instead of accepting such arguments.

-Or just cut the gas tax: Why Congress Should Cut the Gas Tax, 2000
+Or just cut the gas tax: Why Congress Should Cut the Gas Tax [the broken link was removed], 2000

 That certainly is a better idea than what was done.
 Cut taxes and just have the next guy figure out how to pay for it (which will have to be by taxing the children and grandchildren of those granted tax cuts).
 When the government was projected to pay down the debt it had accumulated (the state when President Clinton left office) that was claimed to be taking money from citizens that was “theirs.”
 But piling debt on the children of the citizens that taxes are cut for is fine?